Chat on WhatsApp

 What is an IIP UN Certificate?

-An IIP UN Certificate is a certification issued by the Indian Institute of Packaging (IIP) that ensures hazardous goods are safely packaged for transport by air, sea, or road, following UN safety regulations.
-It is mandatory for all air and sea shipments of dangerous goods as per IMDG and ICAO regulations.
+An IIP UN Certificate is a certification issued by the Indian Institute of Packaging (IIP) that ensures hazardous goods are safely packaged for transport by air, sea, or road, in compliance with UN safety regulations.
+It is mandatory for all air and sea shipments of dangerous goods as per IMDG and ICAO regulations, and is legally enforceable under the Directorate General of Shipping, Government of India.

-Is the UN IIP Certificate required for all products?
+Is the UN IIP Certificate required for all export products?

-No, it is required only for packages containing dangerous or hazardous goods that are transported by air or by sea.
+No. It is required only for packages containing dangerous or hazardous goods transported by air or by sea.
 Regular non-hazardous products do not require this certification.
+The certificate is specific to the nine UN-classified classes of dangerous goods, including explosives, gases, flammable liquids, toxic substances, and more.

-For how long will the UN IIP Certificate remain valid?
+How long does the UN IIP Certificate remain valid?

-Can I obtain a UN Mark Certificate from any Indian organization other than IIP?
+Can I obtain a UN Mark Certificate from any other Indian organization?

-No. The Indian Institute of Packaging (IIP) is the only Indian organization that has been licensed by the Government for issuing the UN Mark Certificate for packaging hazardous goods.
-No other institution in India is authorized to issue this certificate.
+No. The Indian Institute of Packaging (IIP) is the only Indian organization licensed by the Government of India to issue the UN Mark Certificate for packaging of hazardous goods.
+No other institution, testing body, or certification agency in India is authorized to issue this certificate.

 What happens if hazardous material is shipped without a UN Mark Certificate?

-Is the IIP UN Mark Certificate stamped on the product itself?
+Is the IIP UN Mark stamped on the product or the packaging?

-No. The UN Mark is stamped on the packaging itself, not on the hazardous product inside.
-The UN Mark Certificate certifies the safety and integrity of the container/packaging used to transport dangerous goods.
+The UN Mark is stamped on the packaging (container), not on the hazardous product inside.
+The UN Mark Certificate certifies the safety, integrity, and performance of the packaging/container used to transport dangerous goods — not the goods themselves.

-How much time will the UN IIP Certificate registration take?
+How long does the UN IIP Certificate registration process take?

-Normal Mode testing takes 7–28 days.
-Tatkal Mode delivers testing reports within 3 days.
-Tatkal Mode is not applicable for narrow-mouth container packaging.
-The overall timeline also depends on timely submission of documents and samples.
+Normal Mode testing takes 7–28 days from the date of sample registration and fee payment.
+Tatkal Mode delivers test reports within 3 business days (not applicable for narrow-mouth container packaging).
+The overall timeline also depends on timely document submission and sample delivery to the IIP regional office.

-Is a single IIP Certificate valid for different product categories?
+Is a single IIP Certificate valid for different hazard categories?

 What is the cost of UN IIP Certification?

-The cost depends on the type of packaging and the mode of testing selected (Normal or Tatkal).
-IIP issues a Proforma Invoice detailing all expenses after the application is submitted online.
-The certificate is not free.
-Contact us for a detailed quote specific to your requirements.
+The cost varies based on packaging type, mode of testing (Normal or Tatkal), number of tests required, and the validity period selected.
+IIP issues a detailed Proforma Invoice after the application is submitted via LIMS.
+Contact our experts for a customized, transparent cost estimate specific to your packaging requirements.

-How do I download the IIP UN Certificate?
+How do I download the IIP UN Certificate after issuance?

-Log in to the LIMS (Laboratory Information Management System) portal using credentials provided by IIP at registration.
-The final UN Certificate, test report, and tax invoice are all available for download from the LIMS portal upon successful certification.
+Log in to the LIMS (Laboratory Information Management System) portal using the credentials provided by IIP at the time of registration.
+The final UN Certificate, test report, and tax invoice are all available for download from the LIMS portal after successful certification and payment verification.

-Where do I apply for the IIP UN Mark Certificate?
+Where should I apply for the IIP UN Mark Certificate?

-You can apply at any of the six IIP offices across India: Mumbai, Delhi, Ahmedabad, Chennai, Kolkata, and Hyderabad.
-Send an email to the respective regional office email ID to initiate the process.
-Refer to the IIP Office Directory section above for contact details.
+You can apply at any of the six IIP regional offices across India: Mumbai (HQ), Delhi, Ahmedabad, Chennai, Kolkata, and Hyderabad.
+Send an email to the respective regional office to initiate the process.
+Refer to the IIP Office Directory section on this page for complete contact details including email IDs and WhatsApp numbers.

-An IIP Certificate for export is a certification issued by the Indian Institute of Packaging that ensures hazardous goods are safely packaged for transport by air, sea, or road, following UN safety regulations.
-It is a legal requirement for exporting dangerous goods internationally.
+An IIP Certificate for export is the UN Mark Certificate issued by the Indian Institute of Packaging, certifying that the packaging used for hazardous goods meets all UN safety standards for international transport by air, sea, or road.
+It is a legally mandated document for exporters of dangerous goods and is recognized globally by port authorities, carriers, and customs officials.

 Get Your UN IIP Certificate in Less Than 20 Days

-Expert guidance from initiation to certificate issuance.
-Let our specialists simplify your compliance journey.
+Expert end-to-end guidance from initiation to certificate issuance.
+Let our specialists simplify your regulatory compliance journey with zero guesswork.

 WhatsApp Us